What’s Charlemagne’s real name?

-At the same time, Charlemagne also greatly expanded the size of his kingdom.
+Charlemagne also greatly expanded the size of his kingdom.
 He conquered France down to the Pyrenees mountains, and even into northern Spain.
 He crossed the Rhine river and conquered Germany, Switzerland and Austria, even into modern Hungary.

-Then about 800 AD he conquered the Avars.
-Charlemagne brought back so many Slavic prisoners to sell as slaves that people in his empire began to use the word “Slav” to mean slave, instead of the older Latin word “servus”, which started to mean “servant” as it does today.
+Then about 800 AD Charlemagne conquered the Avars.
+Charlemagne brought back thousands of Slavic prisoners from the Balkans to sell as slaves in France.
+He brought back so many prisoners that people in his empire began to use the word “Slav” to mean slave, instead of the older Latin word “servus”, which started to mean “servant” as it does today.